cmss13-devs/web/rules.md

 - Synthetics are cold and do not feel emotions as strongly as humans, though they may fake them.
 They serve the USCM and may not turn against them.
 Synthetics must adhere to the [Synthetic Programming and Guidelines](https://forum.cm-ss13.com/t/synthetic-programming-and-guidelines).
 - Synthetic Survivors have altered Programming which can also be found there.
-- Synthetic Guideline breaches are dealt with by the Synthetic Whitelist Council, who can be contacted on discord or through Player Reports.
+- Synthetic Guideline breaches are dealt with by the Synthetic Whitelist Council, who can be contacted on Discord or through Player Reports.

 ### Survivors

-- Survivors have more leeway than marines with their mental stability due to the trauma they may have experienced during the xenomorph attack.
+- Survivors have more leeway than marines with their mental stability due to the trauma they may have experienced during the Xenomorph attack.
 They may be suffering PTSD, paranoia or similar conditions for roleplaying purposes.
+This is not reason enough for Survivors to ignore Rule 10.
 - Survivors may NOT be hostile unless they have been spawned as hostile survivors (CLF) - see [Hostile Factions](#hostile-factions).
   - Hostile survivors cannot attempt to harm other survivors.
-- Survivors should not be rushing to attack the hive before the roundstart xenos have had a chance to evolve.
+- Survivors cannot kill roundstart larvas before the larvas have had a chance to evolve.
+Larvas can evolve after approximately 60 seconds from roundstart.

 ### Command